ellysh/video-game-bots/ClickerBots/protection.md

     Sleep, 1500
 }
 ```
-You can compare it with the `SimpleBot.au3` script.
-Both scripts looks very similar.
-There is minor differences in the syntax of the function calls.
-You should specify input parameters of all functions after a comma in AutoHotKey.
-But all function names like `WinActivate`, `Sleep` and `Send` are still the same as AutoIt variants.
+You can compare this script with the `SimpleBot.au3` one.
+These scripts look very similar.
+There are minor differences in the syntax to call functions.
+You should specify input parameters of the function after a comma in AutoHotKey.
+Names of used functions are the same as AutoIt ones.

 Now we are ready to test our protection system example.
-This is an algorithm to do it:
+These are the steps to do it:

 1. Launch the Notepad application.
 2. Launch the `ProcessScanProtection.au3` script.
 3. Launch the `SimpleBot.ahk` script.
-Check that AutoHotKey application is installed in your system for launching the script.
+Check that AutoHotKey interpreter is installed in your system.
-4. Wait until protection system will not detect a launched bot script.
+4. Wait until the protection system detects the `SimpleBot.ahk` script.

-You will see a "Clicker bot detected!" when bot script will be detected.
+You see the message with "Clicker bot detected!" text when the bot script is detected.

-It is very simple to avoid this kind of protection system.
-The most straightforward way is usage AutoHotKey compiler.
-The compiler allows you to get executable binary file from the specified AutoHotKey script.
+It is very simple to avoid this kind of protection systems.
+The most straightforward way is to use AutoHotKey compiler.
+This compiler allows you to get executable binary file from the specified AutoHotKey script.
+The name of bot process differs from the `AutoHotKey.exe` one if you compile the script and launch it.

 These are steps to create `SimpleBot.exe` executable file from the `SimpleBot.ahk` script:

 1. Launch the AutoHotKey compiler application.
-Path of the application by default is `C:\Program Files (x86)\AutoHotkey\Compiler\Ahk2Exe.exe`.
+Path of this application is `C:\Program Files (x86)\AutoHotkey\Compiler\Ahk2Exe.exe` by default.
 2. Select the `SimpleBot.ahk` script as a "Source (script file)" parameter in the "Required Parameters" panel.
-3. Leave a "Destination (.exe file)" parameter empty in the "Required Parameters" panel.
-It means that resulting executable file will be created in the same directory as the source script.
+3. Leave the "Destination (.exe file)" parameter empty in the "Required Parameters" panel.
+This means that resulting executable file will be created in the directory of the source script.
 4. Press the "> Convert <" button.

-This is a screenshoot of the AutoHotKey compiler's window with an example of the specified parameters:
+This is a screenshoot of the AutoHotKey compiler window:

 ![AutoHotKey Compiler](ahk2exe.png)

-You will get a message box with "Conversion complete" message after compilation finish.
-Resulting executable file will be created in the same directory as the source script.
+You will get a message box with the "Conversion complete" text when compilation is finished.

 Now you can launch the generated `SimpleBot.exe` file instead of the `SimpleBot.ahk` script.
-The `ProcessScanProtection.au3` system is not able to detect it anymore.
-It happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.
+The `ProcessScanProtection.au3` system is not able to detect the bot anymore.
+This happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.

 How we can improve the `ProcessScanProtection.au3` system to detect new version of the bot?
 It is very simple to change a name of the binary file.
 But it is more difficult to change the file's content.
 There are many possible ways to analyze the file content.
 These are just several ideas to do it: